- Professor Anthony Good

 The Workshop programme, and the list of participants, can be found here.
 You can also view our own presentations at the workshop, summarising the administrative and legal processes involved in claiming asylum in France and the UK as they stood at that time.

-In addition to the formal publications listed below, other outputs from the project so far include the following presentations at seminars, workshops and conferences:
+In addition to the formal publications listed below, other outputs from the project include the following presentations at seminars, workshops and conferences:

 - Robert Gibb, 'Problems of cultural translation in the preparation and adjudication of asylum claims in France.'
 Seminar paper, Department of Anthropology, Leiden University, Netherlands, 31 March 2008.